How to Be a Tourist in Amsterdam on a Budget

 The facilities were great, as there was a mini kitchen, a bathroom with shower and a studio bedroom.
 There was also the added bonus that there were discounted rates if you stayed for 3 or more nights!

-The centre of Amsterdam is a stoner's idea of heaven.
-Vending machines selling everything from kebabs to giant cookies, as well as plenty of take aways and other restaurants.
-The place is heaving with food!
+The centre of Amsterdam (in "the canal rings") is a stoner's idea of heaven.
+Vending machines at the side of the street sell everything from kebabs to giant cookies, and there are also plenty of take aways and other restaurants.
+The place is heaving with food, however most of it is an inflated prices for the convenience and the location.

 If you want to avoid paying tourist prices, then it is probably best to visit the supermarket and buy your food there.
 There are Lidl stores- a Godsend for me, as they meant there was no language barrier as I recognised most of the products from the stores at home!